noahlaux/tagimator/readme.md

 			// Evaulate if we are on step 1 (remember steps are strings!) if ( step === "1" ) {
-				// Since a fx stack step can hold many items, we only want the first here which is the title
+				// Since a fx stack step holds an array of items, make sure we only want the first here, which is the title
 				$(stack[0].el).html('.: New inserted title :.');
 			}
 		},